 What is a gap year?

-A gap year (also called a sabbatical) is one or more years, after you have finished school or high school, where you take a break from studying.
-It can be before you start higher education or before you decide on a career path.
+A gap year (also called a sabbatical) is one or more years that you take off after finishing school or high school, where you take a break from studying.
+It can happen before starting higher education or before deciding on your career path.

-Many use their gap year to gain work experience and earn some money.
-But a gap year can also be used to focus clearly on what you want to do.
+Many young people use their gap year to gain work experience and earn money.
+Others use the time to figure out what they want to do next.

-Besides a much-needed break, it can be a good time to get to know yourself better and think about the direction you want to take in your life.
-Both educationally and what you want to work with later on.
+Besides giving you a well-deserved break, a gap year can be a great opportunity to get to know yourself better and think about the direction you want to take in life — both in terms of education and career.

 What should I do during my gap year?